 These booms have excellent wave following characteristics, they are constructed from two independent chambers, the upper of air and below of water.
 These booms require a constant flow of air and water while it is deployed.
 An air fan and water pump work continuously.
 In the event of a problem with the flow of air, the boom will sink.
 When deploying if there is insufficient weight of water in the boom they have been known to fly in windy conditions.
 This is an old design which is not common anymore due to its disadvantages outweighing the advantages.

-Here are 2 different types the versions on the right have springs down the length of each float section which lie flat when the boom is rolled up on the reel.
+Here are 2 different types the versions on the right we have springs down the length of each float section which lie flat when the boom is rolled up on the reel.

 When the boom is deployed the spring opens up and sucks air in through the valve.
 This type of boom needs to be deployed at least twice per year and stored in the dry.
 One of the main problems is the steel spring gets rusty and sticks to the material if left for a long time or stored in a humid place.
 This can usually be sorted by kicking the side of the boom as it is deployed.
 Unfortunately some sections can have problems and with no air they sink.